 This includes how close each element is to the others.

-Let’s not forget the font choice.
+Let’s not forget the font choice, style and letter spacing.

 Again, in the context of software – it’s how the software ‘works’.